FAQs about bidding for properties and offers of accommodation

 Yes.
 You are permitted to apply for up to three properties per week that you are eligible for.
 Your three chosen properties are in no particular preference order.

-How long will I have to respond to an advert?
+How long will I have to bid on a property?

 The properties are advertised for six days from 6am Wednesday to midnight the following Monday.
 It makes no difference at what time or day you apply for the property you are interested in - it is not a first come, first served service.